tjchaplin/tjchaplin.github.io/_posts/2013-08-06-build-vs-consume.md

 #Build vs Consume

 Recently when working on [Scarlet](http://www.scarletjs.com/), I came across an issue in which I had to choose between using an existing framework or creating my own function to do the samething.
-This is an issue developers often face.

 Here are my findings:

 ##The Problem

-When method is called:
+When method X is called:

-1. Create a new object with and instance variable and the paramaters
+1. Create a new object with an instance variable and the method paramaters
 2. Given a list of methods, call each of them in sequence with the new object
 3. Once all are complete call a final method